cold infused oil

 How to Make a Herb Infused Oil

 It's important to note that infused oils are not the same as essential oils.
 Essential oils are only the plant's volatile oils that are extracted by steam distillation.
-Similarly, Infused oils are in skin care, hair care, and great for culinary purposes.
+They are a concentrated distillate and must be used very carefully.
+Similar to essential oils, Infused oils are in skin care, hair care, and great for culinary purposes.

 Standard Ratio